How to Run Script/Program at Startup with Systemd on Linux

 , rc.local

-or my preferred way — systemd
+or my preferred method — systemd

 Create Service

-Create /etc/systemd/system/your-service.service
+Create the unit configuration file /etc/systemd/system/your-service.service

 with the text editor of your choice: